tfausak/tfausak.github.io/_posts/2014-01-23-confidently-manage-business-logic-with-active-interaction.md

 ---
-title: Confidently Manage Business Logic with Active­Interaction
+title: Confidently manage business logic with Active­Interaction
 ---

 *([Aaron Lasseigne][1] co-authored this post for the [OrgSync